Conserve and sustainably use the oceans, seas and marine resources for sustainable development

 Yes, the university offers educational outreach for local or national communities to raise awareness about overfishing, illegal, unreported and unregulated fishing and destructive fishing practices primarily through two key efforts.

-- Penn State administers Pennsylvania’s Sea Grant program which offers educational materials and curriculum, resources and activities for local or national communities to raise awareness about overfishing, illegal, unreported and unregulated fishing and destructive fishing practices.
+1) Penn State administers Pennsylvania’s Sea Grant program whose strategic plan outlines how it offers educational materials and curriculum, resources and activities for local or national communities to raise awareness about overfishing, illegal, unreported and unregulated fishing and destructive fishing practices.
+These are featured prominently in two of the focus areas of the strategic plan: Healthy Coastal Ecosystems Goals, Actions, and Outcomes and Sustainable Fisheries and Aquaculture Goals, Actions, and Outcomes.
+Goals in these focus areas include:

 Yes, Penn State organizes events which promote conservation and sustainable utilization of oceans, seas, lakes, rivers, and marine resources through its Sea Grant program, Riparia Center, Extension programs, with the Pennsylvania Water Council, and through resources on the Office of Physical Plant website.

-- The Sea Grant program hosts annual environmental forums focused on Lake Erie (see October 2021 Forum agenda and July 2021 Forum agenda for details).
+- The Sea Grant program hosts annual environmental forums focused on Lake Erie (see May 2023 Forum and archived agendas covering Hazard Mitigation and Climate Change, Per-and Polyfluoroalkyl substances (PFAS), and Environmental Justice and Equity for details on more Lake Erie specific topics).

 - Riparia responds to requests for information and assistance from the University students and faculty, the University’s Office of the Physical Plant, federal and state agencies, non-governmental organizations, consulting firms, industries, schools, and citizens.